trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > TLS provides two main services.
+For one, it validates the identity of the server that the user is connecting to for the user.
+It also protects the transmission of sensitive information from the user to the server.

-  > You should always use HTTPS instead of HTTP to protect your website, even if it doesn’t handle sensitive communications.
+  > In my opinion you should always use HTTPS instead of HTTP to protect your website, even if it doesn’t handle sensitive communications.
+The application can have many sensitive places that should be protected.

-  > Always put login page, registration forms, and all subsequent authenticated pages in HTTPS to prevent injection and sniffing.
+  > Always put login page, registration forms, all subsequent authenticated pages, contact forms, and payment details forms in HTTPS to prevent injection and sniffing.
 Them must be accessed only over TLS to ensure your traffic is secure.

+  > If page is available over TLS, it must be composed completely of content which is transmitted over TLS.
+Requesting subresources using the insecure HTTP protocol weakens the security of the entire page and HTTPS protocol.
+Modern browsers should blocked or report all active mixed content delivered via HTTP on pages by default.

+  > Also remember to implement the [HTTP Strict Transport Security (HSTS)](#beginner-http-strict-transport-security).

   > We have currently the first free and open CA - [Let's Encrypt](https://letsencrypt.org/) - so generating and implementing certificates has never been so easy.
 It was created to provide free and easy-to-use TLS and SSL certificates.

 ###### Example

-- force all traffic to TLS:
+- force all traffic to use TLS:

 ```bash
 server {